-I first learned about this method in a highly recommend book on coffee called The World Atlas of Coffee.
+I first learned about this method is a highly recommended book on coffee called The World Atlas of Coffee.
 After I tried it for myself, I actually prefer to make coffee this way.

-My friend, and writer, Jeff Goins uses this method every morning when he makes his coffee as he talks about here.
+My friend and writer, Jeff Goins use this method every morning when he makes his coffee as he talks about here.
 Jeff also gave me a great tip:

 Stop plunging once it starts hissing.
 It’ll be smoother that way.